 The Bank has pursued "Quantitative and Qualitative Monetary Easing (QQE) with Yield Curve Control."
-It also has conducted various powerful monetary easing measures since March in response to COVID-19 with a view to supporting financing, mainly of firms, and maintaining stability in financial markets.3 In addition, the government has conducted various measures to support financing, mainly of firms, through programs that provide loans guaranteed by the credit guarantee corporations and also quasi-capital funds.
-Private financial institutions have actively fulfilled the functioning of financial intermediation.
+It also has conducted various powerful monetary easing measures since March 2020 in response to COVID-19 with a view to supporting financing, mainly of firms, and maintaining stability in financial markets.3 In addition, the government has conducted various measures to support financing, mainly of firms, through programs that provide loans guaranteed by the credit guarantee corporations and also quasi-capital funds.
+Under these circumstances, private financial institutions have actively fulfilled the functioning of financial intermediation.
 In this situation, although firms' financial positions have been weak, the environment for external funding, such as bank borrowing and the issuance of CP and corporate bonds, has remained accommodative.
-Regarding financial markets, tension has eased, although they are still nervous.
-Owing to the Bank's and the government's measures, as well as efforts made by private financial institutions together with those measures, the Bank considers that financial conditions will remain accommodative and further downward pressure on the real economy from the financial side will be avoided.4
+Tension has eased in financial markets.
+Financing, mainly of firms, is likely to remain under stress for the time being with a moderate pace of economic improvement, but owing to the Bank's and the government's measures, as well as efforts made by private financial institutions, the Bank